Rhizomatica/puppet/README.md

   **11** - You should now be running the complete Rhizomatica ecosystem.
 Principally, The Osmo Network-in-the-Box, Freeswitch, kannel, and all the glue inbetween.
 You should also see the web interface to administer your mobile network at `http://localhost/rai`

-  **12** Probably it doesn't quite work yet, because there are some minor configuration steps to be completed.
+  **12** - It doesn't quite work yet, because there are some minor configuration steps to be completed.
+Namely, you need to run the script `/var/rhizomatica/rccn/install.py` to setup your database and a couple of other things.
+However, this will fail if puppet hasn't written the correct configuration because you haven't setup everything correctly in your hiera host file in step 6.

+[ FIXME: The `install.py` is not very intelligent and certainly not very forgiving *and* it expects to be running on a clean system.
+Once you run it on a b0rked config, it may complete some tasks and then will most likely fail if you try to run it again. ]

+!!
+Pull Requests are welcome!!
 See further (work in progress) documentation on the [Rhizomatica Wiki](https://wiki.rhizomatica.org/index.php/Setting_up_the_BSC) or open an issue!